McCoyGroup/Peeves/docs/Peeves/Peeves/Doc/Writers/DocWriter.md

 ## <a id="Peeves.Peeves.Doc.Writers.DocWriter">DocWriter</a>
 A general writer class that writes a file based off a template and filling in object template specs

+:details: `DocWriter` objects are intended to do two things
+1) they manage the parsing logic to extract documentable parameters from objects
+2) they manage the process of loading the appropriate template and inserting the parameters This double-duty nature is likely to change in a future version of the package, being delegated to two subobjects that the writer then uses

 ### Properties and Methods
 ```python
 template: str